 Based on Table 1, the variance of employability skills based on gender is t = 1.288 and Sig. = 0.198 (P> 0.05).
 The finding shows that there is no difference in employability skills based on gender.
 These results are consistent with those of Sok, Blomme, and Tromp (2013); Marrison (2014); Jackson and Wilton (2017) who gender to have no impact influence the employability skills.
 However, this finding in terms of the mean score of the t test proves that female slightly higher (mean = 3.82, standard deviation = 0.37) employability skills compared to male (mean = 3.77, standard deviation = 0.47).
 This result may be explained by the fact that female students are more informed in terms of their certain employability skills that matter in the industry.
 However, this finding is not in line with the findings of research conducted by Rivera (2011); Tomlinsom (2012); and Tholen (2014), which found that male have more self-perceived employability compare than female.
 The result also not in line with the research conducted by Malaysia Ministry of Higher Education (2017) on Graduate Detected Review report series between 2011 until 2017 in the contexts of gender reveal that male have more employability compare than female.
 The phenomena reveal that a male has more value in employability skills compared than female in the market labour.

-Table 1: The Differences Employability Skills Score Base on Gander
+Table 1.
+The differences employability skills score base on gander